Breeze/breeze.github.io/doc-js/inside-entity.md

 The first of any of these actions is sufficient to endow an object with its `EntityAspect` which it retains throughout its client session lifetime.

-We'll tackle `EntityAspect`'s key features in four groups.
+We'll tackle the key features of `EntityAspect` in four groups.

 - <a href="#EntityState">entityState</a> ... and the methods that can reset that state
 - <a href="#PropertyChanged">propertyChanged </a>event